marcadeant/online-bookstore-analysis/README.md

 # Customer, product and transaction data

-LaPage was agreed sharing an example of their data as follow :
+LaPage was agreed sharing an example of their data.
+Here, I expose [post-treatment]() data I used for buisness Analysis

 1. [Customer example's data](#)
 2. [Product example's data](#)